FalsyB/Teleport/new_readme.md

  - Messages and DataItem priority (since google gms version 8.3)
  - Upgrade to the latest Google Play and Android version

+The original Teleport project had also some major bugs related to Message Api not capable to send and receive a payload and to DataApi mixing multiple requests.
+All these bugs have been addressed and are available on this version of Teleport, this is why I decided to call it Teleport (Reloaded).

 > Note: the project is still Open Source using Apache 2.0 license and I
 > am claiming any rights on this project but because since the version